kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

   <em>Figure 2.
 Dough that was formed by compining the dry and wet ingredients.</em>
 </p>

-4) The dough was then shaped into loafs and wrapped in aluminum foil lightly coated with olive oil.
+4) The dough was then shaped into loaves and wrapped in aluminum foil lightly coated with olive oil.

 <p align="center">
   <img src="../Images/loaf.jpg" width="40%">